AdobeDocs/target.pt-BR/help/administrating-target/c-user-management/property-channel/properties-overview.md

 Para essas tarefas realizadas no Adobe Admin Console for Enterprise, acesse o console seguindo essas etapas:

-1. Acesse [https://adminconsole.adobe.com/enterprise](https://adminconsole.adobe.com/enterprise/) &gt; faça logon usando sua Adobe ID, caso ainda não tenha feito logon.
+1. Go to [https://adminconsole.adobe.com/enterprise](https://adminconsole.adobe.com/enterprise/) &gt; sign in using your Adobe ID, if you have not already logged in.

    Ou

-   Se você já estiver conectado à Experience Cloud, vá para [https://www.experiencecloud.adobe.com](https://experiencecloud.adobe.com)e clique no ícone [!UICONTROL Aplicativo] na barra de navegação superior &gt; clique **[!UICONTROL em Admin]** no lado direito.
+   If you are already logged in to the Experience Cloud, go to [https://www.experiencecloud.adobe.com](https://experiencecloud.adobe.com), then click the [!UICONTROL App] icon in the top navigation bar &gt; click **[!UICONTROL Admin]** on the right side.

 1. (Condicional) Se tiver acesso ao [!DNL Admin Console for Enterprise] para mais de uma organização, clique no avatar do usuário no canto direito ou na barra de navegação superior e selecione a organização desejada.